-Optimizing the limited real estate in tiny microfluidic devices is important to satisfy the increasing expectations of the users of microfluidic devices.
+Optimizing the limited real estate in tiny is important to satisfy the increasing expectations of the users of microfluidic devices.
 Users expect maximum functionality and multiple parallel operations from a single microfluidic device.
 The challenge of optimizing the limited real estate extends to rotating microfluidic devices, despite the many physical advantages of these devices.
 Rotating devices, which harness the rotational energy to perform microfluidic operations, are called compact disc (CD) microfluidic devices.

 For over a decade, CDs have consistently showed merit in rapid immunoassaying and clinical biochemistry for blood diagnostics.
 They are used as micro total analysis systems (μTAS), in which several individual assays are embedded and run simultaneously on a single chip.
 They operate on simple inexpensive motors programmed for hands-free control and do not require external actuators such as magnets or surface treatments.
 Basically, CDs are great!
 However, there is no such thing as a free lunch.
 Due to unidirectional (radial) centrifugal forces, CDs run out of real estate faster than non-rotating microfluidic devices.
 Fluids only move radially outwards, limiting the number of analytical steps a CD can perform.